James Franco Denies Sexual Misconduct Claims, Saying They're 'Not Accurate'

 "The event was intended to be a discussion of the making of the film, 'The Disaster Artist.'
 Given the controversy surrounding recent allegations, we're no longer comfortable proceeding in that vein," the Times explained in a statement to The New York Daily News.

-Franco remains scheduled to make another late-night appearance Wednesday, on Seth Myers' show on NBC.
+Franco remains scheduled to make another late-night appearance Wednesday, on Late Night with Seth Meyers on NBC.

-In Tuesday night's conversation with Colbert, Franco reiterated his support for "Time's Up," saying he backs the drive for pay equity in the workplace "which just means people that are underrepresented — women and people of color, people in the LGBT community — get leadership positions, that they fill all positions that they've been deprived of."
+In Tuesday night's conversation with Colbert, Franco reiterated his support for "Time's Up," saying he backs the drive for pay equity in the workplace, "which just means people that are underrepresented — women and people of color, people in the LGBT community — get leadership positions, that they fill all positions that they've been deprived of."

 Then he spoke specifically of the claims against him.